playcasper/snake-casper-game/README.md

 node app.js
 ```

-Then open Google Chrome and visit the URL
+Then open Google Chrome and visit the URL:

 ```
 http://localhost:9000
 ```

+Google Chrome is necessary because Casper Signer only works with Google Chrome.

 This code points to a peer on the testnet.cspr.live where the highscore contract has been deployed.
 To work on a local block chain the code can be modified to point to the local address.